XGenRyan/sa_stat_sigs/README.md

 * evaluate_rating (*string*)

 # Additional
-If you still don't quite get it, take a look at example.php.
+If you still don't quite get it, take a look at example.php